Benjamin Merrill: Early life

 Merrill was born c.
 1731 in Hopewell, New Jersey.
 He became a gunsmith and plantation owner.
 His lands included a river with a strong current "...sufficient to power the machinery used in boring out the barrels."
 His residence was located four miles south of Lexington, North Carolina, in what was then Orange County.
-It was reported that Merrill was a deacon of the nearby Jersey church, a Baptist congregation founded about 1755 by settlers from New Jersey.
+It was reported that Merrill was a deacon of the nearby Jersey church, a Baptist congregation founded around 1755 by settlers from New Jersey.
 He was married to Jemima Smith, daughter of Andrew Smith of Hopewell, and was known to have had eight to ten children.

 Regulator movement

-The Regulation movement (or "War of the Regulation") was at first a low intensity action carried on by colonists from about 1765 to 1771 against local and state officials and offices in the Carolinas.
+The Regulation movement (or "War of the Regulation") was at first a low intensity action carried on by colonists from around 1766 to 1771 against local and state officials and offices in the Carolinas.
 The colonials had become upset over issues of what some considered unfair taxation, local government corruption, and local government control.
 At first, the colonial governments did little to intercede; but by early 1771, North Carolina Governor Tryon had had enough, now viewing the perpetrators as full fledged rebels.
 Governor Tryon sent General Hugh Waddell through Rowan and Mecklenburg to raise troops.
 Waddell enlisted almost one hundred in Mecklenburg and about the same number in Rowan.
 At this time, Captain Merrill had also rallied a company of three hundred men, most of whom were Baptists, from the Jersey Settlement (in what is now Davidson County).
 From here Captain Merrill marched to meet other Regulator forces, who were convinced an overwhelming show of force would intimidate the government forces into withdrawal, rather than to actually fight.
 The Regulator militia was gathering a large force at a camp site along the Alamance Creek.